dennisprangle/dennisprangle.github.io/pub.md

 - abctools R package for tuning ABC analyses.
 Available on [CRAN](http://cran.r-project.org/web/packages/abctools) or [github](https://github.com/dennisprangle/abctools).
 Co-authored with Matt Nunes.

   - The package implements (1) methods to choose summary statistics (2) coverage property diagnostics.
-  - A paper explaining typical usage is under review.
+  - See above for a 2015 R Journal paper explaining typical usage.

 - gk R package for the g-and-k distribution.
 Available on [github](http://www.github.com/dennisprangle/gk) only for now as not completely finished!